jozimarbrazil/jozimarbrazil/README.md

 ### Hi there 👋

 <!--
 **jozimarbrazil/jozimarbrazil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm a Junior Software Developer recently graduated from a Bsc in IT and looking for an opportunity to start my career.

+I have a great admiration for all the things that technology allows human beings to do.

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on my portfolio website using React.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+🌱 I’m currently studying for Java SE 8 Programmer I certification 👯 I’m looking to collaborate on open source
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+💬 Ask me about ...
+Anything

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+Languages and Tools:
+Java

+HTML5

+CSS3

+JavaScript

+React

+Node.js

+python

+flask

+SQL

+Git

+GitHub

+Docker

+Terminal

+Visual Studio Code